Optimal Imaging Strategy for Patients With Stable Chest Pain

 The authors concluded that in 60-year-old patients with nonacute chest pain and a low to intermediate probability of CAD, coronary CT angiography as a triage test before cardiac stress imaging is cost-effective.

 This is an interesting and informative cost-effectiveness analysis of different imaging strategies for patients with stable chest pain.
 Recent data have suggested that coronary CT angiography is a valid strategy for the evaluation of patients with chest pain.
 This analysis adds further support to a strategy of coronary CT angiography upstream to cardiac stress imaging.
 Of course and as the authors acknowledge, the choice of cardiac stress imaging modality may be influenced by multiple factors, including local expertise and availability.

-Clinical Topics: Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Computed Tomography, Echocardiography/Ultrasound, Magnetic Resonance Imaging, Nuclear Imaging
+Clinical Topics: Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Atherosclerotic Disease (CAD/PAD), Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Computed Tomography, Echocardiography/Ultrasound, Magnetic Resonance Imaging, Nuclear Imaging

 Keywords: Chest Pain, Constriction, Pathologic, Coronary Angiography, Coronary Artery Disease, Cost-Benefit Analysis, Echocardiography, Stress, Myocardial Ischemia, Magnetic Resonance Imaging, Outcome Assessment (Health Care), Quality-Adjusted Life Years, Tomography, Emission-Computed, Single-Photon